The Media Lab

 Here’s what I learned.

-Assumed audience: subscribers interested in art and technology who are also fairly confident programmers.
+This message was emailed to the Media Lab committee.
+The assumed audience is subscribers interested in art and technology who are also fairly confident programmers.
+(Here’s more about assumed audiences.)

 I’m not going to explain the bl —